Privacy policy

 • Manage and respond to legal claims, e.g., in connection with a dispute or legal process.
 For this purpose, we may share your information with other recipients, see more below.

-• Comply with legal obligations, e.g., to comply with requirements of accounting or data protection legislation.
+• Comply with legal obligations, e.g., to comply with requirements of accounting, employment, or data protection legislation.
 For this purpose, we may share your information with other recipients, see more below.

 4. Recipients with whom we share information